 Successful completion of this CME activity, which includes participation in the activity and individual assessment of and feedback to the learner, enables the learner to earn up to 36 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.

-- Study evidence-based literature reviews to enable the development of patient care guidelines and best clinical practice.
+- Review evidence-based literature reviews to enable the development of patient care guidelines and best clinical practice

-- Participate in case presentation to shar experience, promote critical thinking and help with improving systems-based practice, interpersonal skills, and professionalism.
+- List case presentations and share experiences, promote critical thinking, and help with improving systems-based practice, interpersonal skills, and professionalism

 In accordance with the ACCME® Standards for Commercial Support Six, all in control of content must disclose any relevant financial relationships.
 The following in control of content had no relevant financial relationships to disclose.